Affiliate links on Android Authority may earn us a commission. Learn more.

 - Not removing the search result.

 Google promises that if they reject your request, the rejection notice will be brief and easy to understand.
 They will also allow multiple submissions of the same URL.

-The result in question will still be part of Google’s indexing of the internet.
-It will be hidden from all searches, or from searches of your name, if Google approves your request.
+The result in question will still be part of Google’s indexing of the Internet.
+It will be hidden from all searches or from searches of your name if Google approves your request.

 Just as Google cannot remove content from websites it doesn’t own, neither can it affect the search results of other search engines.
-So yes, your information will still be available on other search engines after Google grants your request.
+So yes, your information will still be available on different search engines after Google grants your request.
 However, Google handles over 80% of the world’s web searches, so the number of times it comes up in people’s searches will decrease substantially.